eclipse-cdt-cloud/theia-trace-extension/doc/adr/0007-queryable-properties.md

         Where:
             queryParams can be any query paramerter that is allowed for a given data provider type.

+            metadata_keys:
+                Since often the data provider doesn't know at creation time if an entry or element (e.g. event line, time graph state) can provide certain details (e.g. source code callsite) and only available through either `metadata` field of entry or element or by querying the tooltip endpoint to check the correspoinding `metadata key` is available.

             Returned PropertyModel determined by propertyModelType: